 Darth Vader would go away from time to time to his meditation chamber, a private space where he could relax and rest without the armor and his claustrophobic black mask.

-time to rest and get their energy back.
+All leaders need time to rest and get their energy back.
 Only then can leadership study different options for the proper operation of the team.

 So, spare the weekends for party or a gig with friends.
 Go on vacation or you simply be low key sleeping in your bed cuddling your cat, but be sure to chill!